 - Once the yeast activates (frothy and bubbly), go ahead with the recipe.
 If the yeast fails to do so, please discard and start over.

-- In a bowl add wheat flour and bread flour.
+- In a bowl add wheat flour,bread flour, and baking powder.

 - Add salt.